Hack-Hut/Python-Daily-Challenges/README.md

 If you're unlucky enough to be on windows then you will probably have to download and install python manually, for that you can follow a youtube video on the installaltion proccess, then come back here and follow this readme.

+## What version of python?
+You can do these challenges in any language you want (within reason), therefore any version of Python is acceptible.
+Although the solutions (that i did not write) are wirrten in python version 2.
+I would recommend using Python version 3.*.
+The solutions used probably wont work if you're running python 3.
+To get arround this you should specifiy Python 2 in the terminal.
+`python2 Solution.py`
+To force the Python version as 3 you can just do the following.
+`python3 Solution.py`

 ## Installation ##
 To install just do the following commands
 `cd ~/Documents`